Electrochromic device: History

-The history of electro-coloration goes back to 1704 when Diesbach discovered Prussian blue (hexacyanoferrate), which changes color from transparent to blue under oxidation of iron.
+The history of electro-coloration goes back to 1704 when Johann Jacob Diesbach discovered Prussian blue (hexacyanoferrate), which changes color from transparent to blue under oxidation of iron.
 In the 1930s, Kobosew and Nekrassow first noted electrochemical coloration in bulk tungsten oxide.
 While working at Balzers in Lichtenstein, T. Kraus provided a detailed description of the electrochemical coloration in a thin film of tungsten trioxide (WO_{3}) on 30 July 1953.
 In 1969, S. K. Deb demonstrated electrochromic coloration in WO_{3} thin films.
 Deb observed electrochromic color by applying an electric field on the order of 10^{4} Vcm^{−1} across WO_{3} thin film.
 In fact, the real birth of the EC technology is usually attributed to S. K. Deb’s seminal paper of 1973, wherein he described the coloration mechanism in WO_{3}.
 The electrochromism occurs due to the electrochemical redox reactions that take place in electrochromic materials.
 Various types of materials and structures can be used to construct electrochromic devices, depending on the specific applications.